Fire prevention: Fire prevention inspections

-October 3–9 is fire protection week in Canada.
+National Observance and History of Fire Protection Month

+Many fire departments observe "Fire Prevention Month" for all of October.
+Fire departments may visit schools, hang banners, give firehouse tours or hold open houses.
 Various fire organizations and fire professionals from all across the country attend, along with a number of students and teachers.
 Songs and entertainment regarding fire safety are also available making fire education fun.
 Guest speakers are also a large part of fire protection week.
-Children also generally receive prizes.